What You Need to Know About Sailing in Wallis and Futuna

 Wallis and Futuna require specific clearance procedures for visiting yachts.
 You'll need to complete formalities on both islands if island-hopping, and the process follows French protocols.

-When arriving on either of the two islands, call Port Control on VHF 16.
+When arriving on either of the two islands, call Port Authority (Capitainerie) on VHF 16 and turn on your Automatic Identification System (AIS).

 Entry Requirements